GreyAdmiral/site-color-schemes/README.md

 # site-color-schemes

 > This is a plugin of determining and switching the color theme of the site.
+Adds a class to stylizing a dark or bright site of the site to the HTML element.

 ## Install